gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of my eyes.
 Her room is as tidy as ever, but she is gone.
 Along with her jewelry, I suddenly notice.
 The inlaid ebony box that our mother gave Awbé instead of me isn't by her bed.
 For just one moment I feel a pang of hope.
 Perhaps she has been abducted.
-A robbery gone wrong, or---
+A robbery gone wrong, or—

 "There's a note," Rojyar says.
 He kneels with a grunt and tugs it out from under my sandal.
 "It's addressed to the honored sir."